 This one day course is designed to assist consultative sales professionals in building stronger long term relationships with their customers and realising the full potential of that partnership through key account management.
+You will learn about:

 The workshop explores a consultative sales model from initial contact to established account that shows you how clever observation, subtle questioning and active listening can help you gain vital information and keep you closer to your customer.